-For information about developing vSphere applications, see the vSphere Web Services SDK Programming Guide and the VMware vSphere API Reference in the vSphere SDK Documentation Center at https://www.vmware.com/support/developer/vc-sdk/.
+For information about developing vSphere applications, see the vSphere Web Services SDK Programming Guide and the VMware vSphere API Reference documentation.

-Contents and Structure of an Extension on page 25
+Contents and Structure of an Extension

 A vSphere solution must register with vCenter Server as an extension.
-If you register a solution with vCenter Server, you can mark virtual machines as belonging to that solution, and integrate it with Solutions Manager and with ESX Agent Manager.
+If you register a solution with vCenter Server, you can mark virtual machines as belonging to that solution, and integrate it with ExtensionManager and ESX Agent Manager.

-■ Register an Extension with vCenter Server on page 27
+Register an Extension with vCenter Server